 Yoshida Teigo became the first Japanese honorary representative, and Joy Hendry served as Secretary of JAWS for the first ten years; Roger Goodman took over from 1993 until 1999 when the post was transferred to Jan van Bremen and its title changed to Secretary General to reflect the growth of the organization and the commitment needed to run it.
 Lola Martinez took up the post in 2005, with the chair passing to John Traphagan in 2010, and to Brigitte Steger in 2014.

 JAWS holds major thematic conferences every eighteen months – alternate ones coinciding with the triennial meetings of EAJS – as well as organizing a number of smaller workshops and seminars.
-It issues a biannual newsletter of news and views about the anthropology of Japan; a full register of members, their interests and publications is included in every fourth issue.
+It maintains a website and issues a newsletter of news and views about the anthropology of Japan; the newsletter has gone online and is now available on our website.